XIAO-REN-1158917/ERPManagement/README.md

 | manager  | manager123123 |
 | admin    | admin123123   |

-Tech-Stack: React18, Redux(RTK), react-router , TypeScript, antd , scss, webpack, echarts
+PS: Regarding TypeScript, I believe it is designed to enhance development efficiency by adding types to areas such as front-end and back-end data interactions or other error-prone parts, rather than enforcing type definitions for everything.
+If all values and components are strictly typed, it could actually increase development costs instead.

+**NOTE: This demo is also a record of my own learning, so the comments in the code contain many of my personal notes and do not reflect the commenting style typically used in a real work environment.**

-Project Highlights:
+## Project Highlights:

-Implemented user permission control and dynamicmanagement.
+- **User Access Management:**Implemented user permission control and dynamic management.

-Created higher-order components for button access control.
+- **Higher-Order Components**:Created higher-order components for button access control.

-Optimized performance with lazy loading, useMemo,and useCallback.
+- **Performance Optimization**:Optimized performance with lazy loading, useMemo, and useCallback.

-Developed a plugin for exporting Excel fileslocally with cross-page data selection.
+- **Excel Export Plugin**: Developed a plugin for exporting Excel files locally with cross-page data selection.

-Managed list caching, adjusting based onconditions.
+- **List Caching**: Implemented intelligent list caching with conditional adjustments.

-Built reusable components (Axios wrapper, customhooks) to enhance development efficiency.
+- **Reusable Components**: Built reusablecomponents to enhance development efficiency.

-Leveraged ECharts for data visualization.
+- **Data Visualization**: Integrated EChartsto deliver interactive and visually appealing analytics.

-Addressed project challenges using recursion andhigher-order components.
+- **Advanced Techniques**: Addressed projectchallenges using recursion and higher-order components.

+## Project Structure

+### api

+This folder is used to centralise the management of request methods, making the code clearer and aligns with enterprise-level development practices.

+In this way, all requests in the project can directly call these methods.
+If needed, you can simply pass in the parameters without having to write a complete axios request.

+### mock

+Simulate backend APIs and generate random data.

+### page

+This is where all the page components and styles are stored.
+The styles use SASS, allowing for modular styling to avoid style conflicts and making component management more efficient.

+-login: login page component and style file

+### router

+The `router` folder manages the application's routing configuration, defining the paths and associated components for different views.
+It utilises `react-router-dom` for routing and supports features such as lazy loading and route protection to optimise performance and enhance security.

+This folder includes:

+- **Definition of fixed routes:** Handles main navigation routes like home, login, and error pages.
+- **Dynamic route mapping:** Maps additional paths to their respective components dynamically for better scalability.

+### utils

+Used to store custom utilities and plugins.